Postpartum Exercises: Workouts to do After Delivery

 When Can You Start Exercising After Childbirth?

-Exercising is the best way to lose weight after birth and with a good control over the diet, you can bounce back into shape without much ado.
+Exercising is the best way to lose weight after birth, and with good control over the diet, you can bounce back into shape without much ado.
 It is the timing of starting an exercise schedule that is important and is a decision that should be carefully taken.
 Your doctor or gynaecologist will generally ask you to gradually begin exercising after the mandatory six-week post-delivery check-up is done.

 If you have been conscientiously exercising during your pregnancy and had a normal delivery, then light exercises like walking and stretching are permissible.
-However, you should be careful not to over-exercise, especially if your body isn’t familiar with exercise routines and you have given it a miss during pregnancy.
+However, you should be careful not to over-exercise, especially if your body isn’t familiar with exercise routines, and you have given it a miss during pregnancy.
 In such cases, it is best to check with the doctor and get his approval before starting any postpartum workout.

-Guidelines to Follow Before Starting to Exercise
+Guidelines to Follow Before Starting Postpartum Exercise

 How Much Should You Exercise After Having a Baby?

-How Should You Prepare for the Workouts
+How Should You Prepare for the Workouts?

 If you are keen on starting to exercise to reduce belly fat and regain your pre-delivery fitness, you should set a regular routine for yourself.
 Before starting with the workout, make sure you follow the below-mentioned steps: